project-asgard/asgard/doxygen/installation.md

 Notes:
 * OpenMP is not supported on Apple OSX platforms.
 * CUDA and ROCM cannot be enabled simultaneously.
+* The default greedy algorithm for GPU calculations uses more memory by explicitly indexing the connections between sparse-grid cells, which is faster (especially for smaller problems) while it uses lots of more memory (especially for large problems).
 * The best values for `MPI_BCAST` and `MPI_REDUCE` thresholds are system specific, several tests may be needed to find the best values for a specific platform.
 * `ASGARD_TEST_MPI_OMP_NUM_THREADS` affects only some of the tests when both MPI and OpenMP are enabled,